seemamishra33/Predictive-Modelling-for-Salary/README.md

 ## Project Name

-Salary Prediction for a given job description
+Predictive Modeling for Salary

-## Goal
+## Objecitve

-The goal of this project is to predict the salary for a job description.
+The objective of this project is to predict the salary for a given job description.